Loss Function Design for Deep Unfolded Sparse Signal Recovery: Supervised and Unsupervised Learning

 In this study, we have focused on the difference between supervised and unsupervised learning for deep unfolded sparse signal recovery.
 Specifically, we have applied deep unfolding to the fundamental iterative algorithms of ISTA and IHT.
 In the training of the parameters, we have considered two loss functions corresponding to supervised and unsupervised learning in order to evaluate the effect of the loss function on the performance of the algorithms.
 Our simulation results suggest that the property of the trained parameters in deep unfolding significantly depends on the loss function and the convexity of the original optimization problem.
 These results provide useful insights into how the design of the loss function can affect the behavior of deep unfolded algorithms, which may guide future developments in sparse signal recovery and inverse problems.

 Future work includes a similar investigation for other proximal splitting algorithms~\cite{Combettes2011-id} and the optimization problem with nonconvex $\ell_{p}$ regularization ($0<p<1$)~\cite{Wen2018-lu}.
+Extending the supervised vs.\ unsupervised comparison framework to other deep unfolding architectures would also be an important direction.
 An extension to more complicated problems such as image restoration would also be an interesting topic.